denten-books/plain-text/1-chapter.md

 degenerative links between humans and machines" [@chun_enduring_2008, 148].
 If the floating gate transistor,[^ln1-gate] where my text now lives, can be called the enduring ephemeral, I will call my liquid crystal display, where the text shows itself, fading persistence.
-This is not to believe (fearing the wrath of textual thinkers like Jerome McGann, Johanna Drucker, and Katherine Hayles) that text on the screen lacks materiality.
+This is not to believe that text on the screen lacks materiality.
 Not at all.
 Only that it seems to drift from surface to surface, beyond the field of vision, in ways that erode trust in the general permanence of the literary system.
 If we are destined to dwell on surfaces, I do not know to which surface to attach my attention: the screen or the floating gate.

 I have before me at least two inscriptions: one as circuit state on my hard drive, and another as crystal phase on the screen.
 They denote the same idea,